rickkas7/CellularHelper/README.md

 **A library to access useful things from the Electron, E Series, Boron, and B Series cellular modem**

+**Note: The official version of this library can now be found at: [https://github.com/particle-iot/CellularHelper](https://github.com/particle-iot/CellularHelper)**

+The code here will be archived.

 The full API documentation can be [found here](https://rickkas7.github.io/CellularHelper/).

 ## Simple functions